All Rights Reserved © 2012 Thomas W. Day

 Going for the lowest seat height possible has produced some odd results; one example would be those 24" seat heights and other non-rider accommodations (auto-transmission, parking brake, etc.) that were found on the late Ridley Motorcycle's vehicles.
 The company's 2009 (last year of production) 750cc Auto-Glide cost $14,500, has a 24.5" seat height, 5.25" of ground clearance, 3.5" of suspension travel, weighed 482 pounds (wet), and a 77.5" wheelbase.
 The CV transmission eliminated a lot of real estate demands, which gave Ridley a couple of extra inches to work with between the ground and the seat height.
 Ridley aggressively aimed their products at Boomer Generation women, a marketing plan that may have backfired as loudly as their barely-muffled motorcycles.

 Yamaha's "new for 2012" XT250 Dual Purpose all-around commuter/play-bike has a stock 31.9" seat height and a really narrow profile, which makes it a lot more friendly than the specs read to riders like me.
 Still, 32" is a fair obstacle for many overweight and un-athletic Americans and for those with altitude-challenged inseams.
 The rest of Yamaha's lineup presents exactly the rider complaint that forces them to the company's V-Star products.
-Don't get me wrong, I'm not saying you shouldn't consider the Super Ténéré (33.26" or 34.25" with an optional "low seat" that takes another 35mm ( 1.38") away from the stock seat's measurements), the FZ1/FZ8 (32.1"), FZ6 (30.9"), the FJR1300A (31.69" or 32.48").
+Don't get me wrong, I'm not saying you shouldn't consider the Super Ténéré (33.26" or 34.25" with an optional "low seat" that takes another 35mm ( 1.38") away from the stock seat's measurements) or the FZ1/FZ8 (32.1"), FZ6 (30.9") or the FJR1300A (31.69" or 32.48").
 We both know those kinds of numbers are exactly what put you in the V-Star Roadliner's 27.8" seat, aren't they?

 Honda has always known who the Goldwing market is and that bike's stock 29.1" seat height reflects that awareness.
 The new NTV700V seems to be less well-positioned with a 31.7" seat and the Adventure Touring NC700X's 32.7" riding height puts that bike in the "questionable" category for those afraid of heights or with limited mobility.
 The CBR250R is well-designed for its target market, new riders and urban commuters, with a 30.5" seat.
 The rest of Honda's sportbike line seat heights run very near 32" for the whole product line and their cruisers are predictably around 26".